wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

          :linenos:
          :lineno-start: 41

-The ``XboxController`` class provides named indicies for each of the buttons that you can access with ``XboxController.Button.kX.value``.
+The ``XboxController`` class provides named indices for each of the buttons that you can access with ``XboxController.Button.kX.value``.
 The rumble feature of the controller can be controlled by using ``XboxController.setRumble(GenericHID.RumbleType.kRightRumble, value)``.
 Many users do a split stick arcade drive that uses the left stick for just forwards / backwards and the right stick for left / right turning.

 ``PS4Controller`` Class
 -----------------------